sabit/marktext/docs/docmerge.md

 - put document into "readonly" mode so user cannot type
 - check if there is an ordered list in the current document
 - collect the corresponding file:// link(s) and create a data structure.
 It is given in sample-runner.js named sections
-- if there are links outside ordered list lines show error
+- if there are links outside ordered list lines show error (unless it's an empty/whitespace line)
 - if there are ordered list items without file:// links show error
 - for debugging purposes, output the dictionary in the console
 - iterate over the sections data structure and create a new data structure (e.g sample-runner.js -> mergeList)